explaingit

 USE CASE 2

-Review an existing API for consistency issues against established best practices.
+Review an existing API for consistency issues by checking it against these guidelines

 USE CASE 3